onap/policy-parent/docs/development/devtools/smoke/pap-smoke.rst

 - Policy API to perform CRUD of policies.
 - Policy DB to store the policies.
-- DMaaP for the communication between components.
+- Kafka for the communication between components.
 - Policy PAP to perform runtime administration (deploy/undeploy/status/statistics/etc).
 - Policy Apex-PDP to deploy & undeploy policies.
 And send heartbeats to PAP.
 - Policy Drools-PDP to deploy & undeploy policies.
 And send heartbeats to PAP.